A Storm is Brewing Over the Increasing Number of Trader Bot Scams

 Since Ponzi schemes perform by recruiting more and more new users, social channels such as Bitcoin forums, Twitter, and Telegram are productive recruiting platforms for their proprietors.
 Before the internet age, there were telephone-based scams that would call you up and promise you a great investment opportunity.
 Even Charles Ponzi himself had a storefront and spread the news via the newspaper.

 The bots on Telegram provide a unique level of sophistication.
-Many bots such as Global Trading Bot, promised to leverage the arbitrage in global cryptocurrency rates, where there can be a disparity in valuation.
+Many bots such as Global Trading Bot, promised to leverage the crypto arbitrage in global rates, where there can be a disparity in valuation.
 For instance, purchasing a bitcoin on a US-based exchange and then selling on a New Zealand exchange, where it may have increased charges.
 The bots instruct the user to submit a certain amount of altcoins or bitcoin to a digital wallet.
 The bots then invest the cryptos on your behalf for roughly one to three months before you can begin to "withdraw" the cash.

 In the meantime, you can use the Telegram bot to confirm your "ever-increasing" balances.
 This bot offers a record of your expected 1% increment every four hours and sends you links to share with family and friends.